 4. Apply the configuration by clicking the Apply button.

 Export SP settings (metafile)

 1. Open just created IdP Okta properties and switch to SP tab.

-2. Specify external FQDN or IP address in the “Host” field.
+2. Specify external FQDN or public IP address in the “Host” field.

 3. Copy and save values for “SP entity ID”, e.g. https://IPADDRESS/RASHTML5Gateway/sso/idp_6/metadata.xml and “Reply URL”, e.g. https://IPADDRESS/RASHTML5Gateway/sso/idp_6/assert